saifshaikh48/enhancements/enhancements/windows-containers/windows-node-egress-proxy.md

   ...
   ```
   * Create a file watcher that watches changes to the mounted trust bundle that kills the main operator process and
     allows the backing k8s Deployment to start a new Pod that mounts the updated trust bundle.
     Implementation example: [cluster-ingress-operator](https://github.com/openshift/cluster-ingress-operator/pull/334)
 * A workaround that would deliver the same value proposed by this enhancement would be to validate and provide guidance
-  to make cluster administrators responsible for manually propogating proxy settings to each of their Windows nodes, and
+  to make cluster administrators responsible for manually propagating proxy settings to each of their Windows nodes, and
   underlying OpenShift managed components.
 This is not a feasible alternative as even manual node changes can be
   ephemeral.
-WMCO would reset config changes to OpenShift managed Windows services in the event of a node reconcilition.
+WMCO would reset config changes to OpenShift managed Windows services in the event of a node reconciliation.

 ### Testing

 * Instead of adding a new vSphere job, we can leverage an [existing proxy test workflow on AWS](https://steps.ci.openshift.org/workflow/openshift-e2e-aws-proxy).
   However, this workflow does not test an HTTPS proxy requiring an additional trust bundle, so we would need to make
   improvements to the pre-install steps.
 Since vSphere is our most used platform, testing would be better suited there.
   The required proxy config steps already exist in the release repo for vSphere anyway.